datablist/linkedin-contact-importer-airtable-google-sheet-datablist/README.md

 ```

 In [Google Chrome](https://www.google.com/chrome/), open up chrome://extensions in a new tab.
 Make sure the `Developer Mode` checkbox in the upper-right corner is turned on.
 Click `Load unpacked` and select the `dist` directory in this repository - your extension should now be loaded.

+**If you don't want to build it.
+You can download the V1.zip file in the repo releases https://github.com/datablist/linkedin-contact-importer-airtable-google-sheet-datablist/releases/tag/1.0.0 , unzip it and load the folder in Chrome.

 ## How to use it